 Interestingly, the Internet of Things keeps getting bigger with reportedly more connected things than the number of people around the globe.
 Security devices, automobiles, building automation, and healthcare are predicted as the fast-growing sectors that will account for more IoT devices in coming years and leave everything connected everywhere.

-Despite its common uses, Bluetooth has become a household name in the Internet of Things (IoT) community, offering more than just hands-free calling and wireless audio.
-It is a serious technology used for IoT applications.
-Apart from being the ubiquitous solution for hands-free calling and wireless transmission technology for audio, Bluetooth technology is leading in consumer and business IoT.
-Since a device-to-device connection is expected to be fast, seamless, and wireless in the Internet of Things, internet of things Bluetooth (Bluetooth IoT) is highly deployed because of its no-internet function on the one hand and its capability to create large-scale device networks via Bluetooth mesh, on the other hand.
+Bluetooth has become a household name in the Internet of Things (IoT) community, offering more than just hands-free calling and wireless audio.
+It is a serious technology that drives IoT applications, providing fast and seamless device-to-device connections without relying on the Internet.
+Since a device-to-device connection is expected to be fast, seamless, and wireless in the Internet of Things, Bluetooth IoT is highly deployed because of its no-internet function on the one hand and its capability to create large-scale device networks via Bluetooth mesh, on the other hand.
 Bluetooth technology in IoT opens up numerous possibilities.

 Bluetooth Mesh Networking